NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 ::: tip
 Although the description is optional it is generally recommended to create one.
-Using [Rich Text Editor](/dashboard/user-guide/rich-text-editor.html) we encourage authoring visually pleasing descriptions.
+Using the [Rich Text Editor](/dashboard/user-guide/rich-text-editor.html) we encourage authoring visually pleasing descriptions.
 :::